 Established in 1971, the tradition of the Brentwood Art Center has always been the pursuit and achievement of high artistic standards.
-In fall of 2012, becoming a new non-profit organization, The Friends of the Brentwood Art Center is more dedicated than ever to an environment and curriculum that encourages self-expression, teaches traditional skills, reflects new and creative ideas, and is sensitive to the needs of the individual and to the dynamics of the group.
+Since becoming a new non-profit organization in 2012, The Friends of the Brentwood Art Center is more dedicated than ever to an environment and curriculum that encourages self-expression, teaches traditional skills, reflects new and creative ideas, and is sensitive to the needs of the individual and to the dynamics of the group.

 We believe that the learning process can be fun and stimulating for both student and instructor and that this philosophy creates an opportunity for each student to acquire fundamental skills as well as advanced concepts.

 Our classes are small and individualized, and the optimum artistic development of each person is our ultimate goal.
 Our instructors are talented artists and educators who have a desire to inspire each student while focusing on the integration of process and product, concept and skill, and creativity and structure.